replicatedhq/replicated-docs/docs/intro-kots.md

 - [kots CLI](#kots-cli)
 - [kURL](#kurl)

-## Custom Resources

-You use KOTS and Troubleshoot custom resources to configure and control the application experience.
-Custom resources are packaged with your application but are not deployed to the cluster.

-You can add optional and conditional resources with annotations to include or exclude resources based on conditional statements.
-For example, a customer might want to use their own database and so any database option provided by your Kubernetes manifests should not be installed.
-You can also use annotations to control the order in which resources are deployed.
-For more information, see [Including Optional and Conditional Resources](packaging-include-resources), [Orchestrating Resource Deployment](orchestrating-resource-deployment).

-For more information about adding KOTS functionality, see [How to Create Releases for Your Application](distributing-workflow).

 ## Admin Console

 KOTS installs the admin console.
-The admin console is a customer-facing user interface includes built-in functionality that allows users to install, manage, update, configure, monitor, backup and restore, and troubleshoot their application instances.
+The admin console is a customer-facing user interface that includes built-in functionality allowing users to install, manage, update, configure, monitor, backup and restore, and troubleshoot their application instances.
 The admin console communicates securely with KOTS to synchronize licenses, check for upgrades, and so on.

 As a vendor, you can customize the admin console.
 For example, you can customize the Config screen to allow customers to specify inputs related to unique options that your application provides.
 You can also include your own branding on the admin console, configure status informers, and add custom graphs.